YuliiaChernysheva/angelina-portfolio-next.js/README.md

 - Web3Forms (contact form integration)
 - Vercel (deployment)

+  ---

+## 📌 Project Highlights

+- First commercial frontend project
+- Built according to real client requirements
+- Focus on clean code, scalability, and maintainability
+- Deployed to production and used in a real-world scenario
-Focus on clean code, scalability, and maintainability
+- Focus on clean code, scalability, and maintainability

 Deployed to production and used in a real-world scenari